Animalsebas/altur_challenge/README.md

 - Docker Engine installed
 - Create a `.env` file in the project root with:
     - OPENAI_API_KEY=""
+- Close ollama if you have a ollama server already running on 11434

 ### Linux or macOS
 Make the entrypoint executable: